-

 Project Phases

 I’ve been a software engineer professionally for over 25 years.
-I’ve always wanted to make a game and even went to college for a degree with a game development focus.
+I’ve always wanted to make a game and even went to college for a computer science degree with a game development focus.
 The trick is actually doing it.
-Using a game engine (Godot) will almost undoubtedly make it way easier than building…
+Using a game engine (Godot) will almost undoubtedly make it way easier…